FreeAndFair/ColoradoRLA/docs/89_glossary.md

 `test/dominion-2017-CVR_Export_20170310104116.csv`.
 See also [VVSG-Interoperability CVR Subgroup](http://collaborate.nist.gov/voting/bin/view/Voting/BallotDefinition).

-* **contests** - A contest in this context is each item up for decision on a ballot.
+* **contest** - A partisan or nonpartisan candidate race, or a ballot measure, that appears on the ballot for an election in a county.
 Ex: Jane Doe for Colorado Secretary of State.

 * **coordinated election** - Coordinated Elections occur on the first Tuesday of November in odd-numbered years.
 If the Secretary of State